All colleges and programs will use the following rules for determining probation and suspension.

 Every college and campus must have a Student Scholastic Standing Committee.

-- A student will be placed on probation (and will remain on probation) if either the term or the cumulative GPA is below 2.000.
-A student on probation will have a hold placed on the student's record and must see an adviser in order to register.
+- A student is placed on probation (and remains on probation) if either the term or the cumulative GPA is below 2.000.
+A student on probation has a hold placed on the student's record and must see their advisor in order to register.
+If the term GPA is above 2.000, but the cumulative remains below 2.000, or vice versa, the student remains on probation.

 - Academic contract.
 Colleges may develop contracts specifying additional requirements that students enrolled in that college must meet to be removed from probation or to register for classes while on probation.
 The academic contract may include GPA expectations more rigorous than the 2.000 term and cumulative GPA minimum standard, where programmatically warranted and where clearly communicated to the student.
-If the student meets the conditions of the contract, and the term and cumulative GPA are at least 2.000, the student will be removed from probation.
+If the student meets the conditions of the contract, and the term and cumulative GPA are at least 2.000, the student is removed from probation.
 Even if the contract conditions are met, the student must still meet the minimum GPA requirements of this policy.
 If the conditions of the contract are not met, the student will be suspended.

 - Registering while on probation.
 Students will be given an override for the probation hold to enable them to register when they have met with an adviser and, if a contract is required, when the student’s academic adviser and college office are satisfied that the conditions of the contract have been met.